Helping your staff through a higher cost of living

 1. Be open – share how the rising cost of living is affecting you and your business and how you’re managing it.
 Being honest and transparent can help strengthen relationships.

 2. Review your wage structure – ensuring that your lowest-paid employees are earning a ‘Living Wage’ is a good first step.
-Almost 3,000 Scottish employers have signed up to the scheme, and 80% of them believe it’s improved the quality of work of their employees.
+94% of employers have reported having benefited from Living Wage accreditation and 86% of businesses believe it has enhanced their reputation as an employer.
 If you can offer inflation-matching wage increases, that’s great, but fair and competitive pay is a good starting point.

 3. Take a look at your broader employee benefits package – financial support doesn’t have to mean an increase in salary.
 Offering employee discounts on your own products or salary sacrifice schemes in exchange for childcare vouchers or travel cards can help.
 Other incentives, such as schemes that promote car-sharing or cycle-to-work could help employees manage rising transport costs.